RayanAlHassan/taskMangmentSystem_client/task-manager/README.md

 Features
 Task Display:

 View a list of tasks.
 Separate actions for completed and active tasks.
 Task Management:

 Add new tasks using a form.
 Mark tasks as completed or undo completed status.
 Edit existing tasks.
 Delete tasks.
+Task Filtering and Sorting:

+Filter tasks by completed or active status.
+Sort tasks by creation date or task title.
 Built With
 React: JavaScript library for building the user interface.
 Axios: HTTP client for making API requests.